Rediscovering RD Aisa Sama Na Hota

 Mere humrahi jo tum na hote…

-She has been a happy in her own sweet world and has never known what it is to be intoxicated, but being in love she realises that she’s all tipsy.
-Lata pronounces Nasha as Nashah makng a playful expression of first love that the girl is experiencing trying to tell her beloved how the whole world around her has changed because of his love.
+She has been a happy girl in her own sweet world and has never known what it is to be intoxicated, but being in love she realises that she’s all tipsy.
+Lata pronounces Nasha as Nashah making a playful expression of first love that the girl is experiencing trying to tell her beloved how the whole world around her has changed because of his love.
 This Nasha stays with us as the vocals fade out with the chorus complementing the end as it has in the beginning.
+With these words, I leave you with the song.
+Enjoy the song.

 Audio (excellent quality) this amazing song here (video further below!)